-(EMPIRE and the ANCIENT CHINESE -- continued)
+(DYNASTIC RULE and the CHINESE – continued)

-He saw danger in what people thought, and in 213 BCE his agents began confiscating all books other than those on subjects thought practical, such as agriculture, forestry, herbal medicine and divination.
-The confiscated books were burned, except for one copy of each, which were to be kept from the public in the state's private library.
-Among the burned books were the centuries old writings of Confucius and books by followers of Confucius.
-Future generations of Confucianists would see Shihuangdi as evil, and they would accuse him of having buried 460 scholars alive -- a misunderstanding.
+Among the burned books were the centuries-old writings of Confucius and books by followers of Confucius.
+Future generations of Confucianists would see Shihuangdi as evil, and they would accuse him of having buried 460 scholars alive – a misunderstanding.
 Instead, it is said, he had merely had them executed.
 Rumor has it that he disliked hearing their complaints.

 Shihuangdi liked touring his capital city incognito at night, and he liked to travel through his empire, to cities, mountains, rivers, lakes and to the shores of the sea.
 It was said that when a strong wind impeded his crossing a river, he sent 3,000 prisoners to deforest a nearby mountain that was believed to be the home of a goddess who had created the wind.

 In the year 206, the army under Liu Bang defeated an army under the authority of the eunuchs and the boy-emperor.
 Liu Bang entered the capital city, Xianyang, and there all members of the royal family were slaughtered, including the boy-emperor.
 Xianyang was burned to the ground, and historians speculate that the state library that contained the only copy of various forbidden books burned with it.
-The centuries old writings of Confucius and others would have to be recreated from memory and imagination.
+The centuries-old writings of Confucius and others would have to be recreated from memory and imagination.

 With the Qin emperor defeated, sometime after 207 Liu Bang and his former ally, Xiang Yu, began to war against each other.
 Xiang Yu has been described as a brilliant general but as having relied too much on violence as a means of winning obedience.
 He slaughtered defeated troops, and in taking cities he looted and seized attractive women.
 Liu Bang was colorless but he made an effort to conciliate and convert those he defeated.
 He surrounded himself with men of intelligence.
 Liu Bang aimed more at winning hearts and minds than did Xiang Yu.